-Table 3 is presenting the regular working hours and overtime per factory.
-In all the factories, a few hours overtime per day is standard practice and in some cases the number of hours exceeds the ILO (48+12) maximum number of working hours.
+5.2.6 Excessive Working Hours and Intensive Production Rhythms the number of hours by far exceed the ILO (48+12) maximum number of working hours.
 Moreover, in many factories overtime is compulsory, meaning that workers are forced to do overtime and production rhythms are inhumane.